⚡️ Gatekeeper Expert: Team Contracts ⚡️

 The Result

-Non-Admin users can now view all new contracts and be aware of their status in the pipeline with no risk of seeing confidential information or superfluous information from other departments on the workflow!
+All without risk of seeing confidential information or superfluous records from other departments on the workflow!

 FAQ 💬